The Cake The Cake

 There was not.

-“Rather an unusual name, if you ask me,” said someone soberly.
+“Rather an unusual name, if you ask me,” someone said, soberly.

-“That’s not a person’s name, it’s the name of the cake store,” said someone even more soberly.
+“That’s not a person’s name, it’s the name of the cake store,” said someone else even more soberly.

 “So it is.
 In any case, they’re not here.”